Bounding the sets of classical and quantum correlations in networks

-In this work we propose a technique to impose relaxations of factorization constraints in semidefinite programs, that allows identifying correlations that are not compatible with causal explanations in all networks presenting independence constraints among some of the observed variables.
-The resulting method is initially designed for quantum network correlations, but can easily be adapted to classical network correlations by incorporating extra conditions associated to measurement commutativity~\cite{baccari2017local}.
-We first show that our proposal accurately identifies supra-quantum correlations in the entanglement-swapping network.
-Then, we use it to demonstrate that the nonlocality of measurements can be activated: we find measurement operators that, albeit unable to give rise to nonlocal correlations in a Bell scenario, can produce correlations with no classical analogue when implemented in an entanglement-swapping configuration.
+In this work we propose a technique to impose relaxations of factorization constraints in semidefinite programs.
+When used in the framework of causality, it allows identifying correlations incompatible with causal explanations where some of the observed variables are independent.
+The resulting method can be applied to any quantum network with parties that are causally independent, and can also be easily adapted to classical network correlations by incorporating extra conditions associated to measurement commutativity~\cite{baccari2017local}.
+We first show that our proposal accurately identifies supraquantum correlations in the entanglement-swapping network.
+Then, we use it to demonstrate that the nonlocality of measurements can be activated: we find measurement operators that, albeit unable to give rise to nonlocal correlations in a Bell scenario, can produce correlations with no classical analog when implemented in an entanglement-swapping configuration.

 \paragraph{Compatibility with causal hypotheses.} A natural tool used for reasoning about correlations in network scenarios is Bayesian networks~\cite{pearl,fritz2012networks}.
 These are directed acyclic graphs (DAGs) that encode hypotheses on the causal structure underlying the correlations observed among different variables.
 In Bayesian networks, nodes represent random variables and directed edges represent causal relations: the variable at the origin influences the value of the variable in the head.
 The network may include hidden latent variables that could also be necessary to explain the observed correlations.